Signature Methods in Machine Learning: Background Material

-Returning to the coordinate iterated integrals $S_{a,b}(x)^{\bKK}$ and $S_{a,b}(x)^{\bLL}$, on elements in the image of the signature in $T(V)$ their product is given by the coordinate iterated integral associated to the shuffle product of the words $\bKK$ and $\bLL$ (cf. Theorem 2.15 in \cite{CLL04}).
-That is, \beq S_{a,b}(x)^{\bKK} S_{a,b}(x)^{\bLL} = S_{a,b}(x)^{\bKK \shuffle \bLL}. \eeq One consequence of \eqref{shuff_prod_ten_alg} is that the coordinate iterated integrals span an algebra in $T(V)$.
+Returning to the coordinate iterated integrals $S_{a,b}(x)^{\bKK}$ and $S_{a,b}(x)^{\bLL}$, on elements in the image of the signature in $T((V))$ their product is given by the coordinate iterated integral associated to the shuffle product of the words $\bKK$ and $\bLL$ (cf. Theorem 2.15 in \cite{CLL04}).
+That is,

+One consequence of \eqref{shuff_prod_ten_alg} is that the coordinate iterated integrals span an algebra in $T((V))$.
 Another consequence is that the signature is a homomorphism of paths with concatenation into the tensor algebra.
 Reversing a path produces the inverse tensor, and \eqref{shuff_prod_ten_alg} establishes that the range is closed under multiplication.
 Hence the range of the signature forms a group in the tensor algebra.

+In fact, the group formed by the range of the signature is a subgroup of the group given by the \textit{group-like} elements $G^{(\ast)}$ introduced in Definition \ref{def:group-like_elements}.
+In order to formalise this, we first extend the shuffle product to a binary operation on $T(V^{\ast})$.